dalderson455/SPT/README.md

 ## Architecture

-* `TrackingAndStoichiometry/core/tracker.py`: Contains the core detection (LoG) and iterative centre-of-mass localisation logic.
-The iterative convergence loop is JIT-compiled to native C via Numba.
+* `TrackingAndStoichiometry/core/tracker.py`: Contains the core detection (LoG) and iterative localisation logic.
-* `TrackingAndStoichiometry/core/isingle.py`: Extracts the consensus single-fluorophore intensity from the dataset using kernel density estimations and the Chung-Kennedy filter.
+* `TrackingAndStoichiometry/core/isingle.py`: Extracts the consensus single-fluorophore intensity from the dataset using pairwise distance distribution, Chung-Kennedy filtering and bayesian changepoint analysis.
-* `TrackingAndStoichiometry/core/stoichiometry.py`: Fits lines to the initial photobleaching steps of each valid trajectory to extrapolate the intensity at the exact moment the laser turns on.
+* `TrackingAndStoichiometry/core/stoichiometry.py`: Fits lines to the initial photobleaching steps of each valid trajectory to extrapolate the intensity at the first illumination frame.